IAS ACCEPTS ELECTRONIC PORTFOLIOS ONLY

 - Anything less than two pages will not be considered.

-- The Associate Director of Students will send emails approving or denying requests by 5:00 p.m. the following Monday (i.e., the Monday of the fourth full week of classes).
+- The Associate Dean of Students will send emails approving or denying requests by 5:00 p.m. the following Monday (i.e., the Monday of the fourth full week of classes).

 - If your request is approved, you must submit your portfolio by 5:00 p.m. on the fifth Friday of the quarter.
 (If you are granted an extension, the specific due date will be given to you.)
 Late portfolios will not be assessed for your degree completion.